-Priority 5: Distance
+Priority 6: Distance

-Any remaining places will be offered based on proximity of the child's home address (as at the closing date of 15 January) to the school.
-Distances will be measured in a straight-line distance using the computerised system as specified by Gloucestershire Council.
+Any remaining places will be offered based on proximity of the child's home address to the school.
+Distances will be measured in a straight line using the computerised system as specified by Gloucestershire Council.

 The address on the application must be the child's permanent place of residence.
 The address will normally be the parents' address.
 It should not be a business or carer's/childminder's address.
 It should also not be a relative's address unless the child lives at that address as their normal place of residence.
 Parents must not use a temporarily rented address to secure a school place for their child if they still possess or rent a property previously used as a home address.
 Nor will a temporary address be accepted if we believe that the temporary address is being used solely for the purpose of obtaining a school place when an alternative address is still available to that child.